scottellis/sgx-qt-build/README.md

 5) Create a make specification (mkspec) for the overo cross build.

-Copy the example mkspecs from sgx-qt-build
+There is an example mkspec in the sgx-qt-build directory.

         scott@quad:~/qt$ cd mkspecs/qws
-        scott@quad:~/qt/mkspecs/qws$ cp -r ~/sgx-qt-build/4.08.00.01/linux-overo-* .
+        scott@quad:~/qt/mkspecs/qws$ cp -r ~/sgx-qt-build/4.08.00.01/linux-overo-g++ .

-Edit the appropriate qmake.conf in either linux-overo-g++ or linux-overo-storm-g++ depending on your target.
-The values you want to edit are the SGX_SDK_ROOT and OETMP definitions.

 6) Create a new include directory in the TI Graphics SDK directory that Qt will